cicsdev/cics-java-liberty-springboot-transactions/README.md

 - Java SE 1.8 on the workstation
 - An Eclipse development environment on the workstation (optional)
 - Either Gradle or Apache Maven on the workstation (optional if using Wrappers)
-- A TSModel with Recovery ON for TSQ EXAMPLE
+- A TSModel with Recovery ON for the TSQ called `EXAMPLE`.

 ## Downloading